Easy Moist Banana Bread is the loaf that sits on my counter when bananas turn spotty and the house needs something steady. It’s simple. It’s familiar.

 | all-purpose flour | 1/2 cups |

 These ingredients work together in a way that feels straightforward and balanced.
 The bananas bring sweetness and moisture, while the egg and butter help create a tender crumb.
-The flour provides structure and the baking soda helps the loaf rise and stay light, which is something Iโve come to rely on in my kitchen as Chef Thomas.
-Sodium bicarbonate

 How to Make Easy Moist Banana Bread

-Chef Thomasโs Tip: If the bananas are cold, I let them sit for a few minutes so they mash without fighting back.
+Chef Thomas’s Tip: If the bananas are cold, I let them sit for a few minutes so they mash without fighting back.

-Chef Thomasโs Tip: I stir just enough here to avoid pockets of baking soda, which can taste sharp after baking.
+Chef Thomas’s Tip: I stir just enough here to avoid pockets of baking soda, which can taste sharp after baking.

-Chef Thomasโs Tip: I use a spoon or spatula, not a whisk, to keep the mixing gentle.
+Chef Thomas’s Tip: I use a spoon or spatula, not a whisk, to keep the mixing gentle.

-Chef Thomasโs Tip: If I slice too soon, the middle can feel gummy, even when itโs fully baked.
+Chef Thomas’s Tip: If I slice too soon, the middle can feel gummy, even when it’s fully baked.

-Equipment & Tools I Used for This Recipe
+Tools I Used for Easy Moist Banana Bread

 This banana bread is wonderfully simple, and the right basic tools make the process smooth from mixing to baking.
 A sturdy loaf pan and a couple of dependable prep essentials are all you need for a perfectly moist, tender crumb.